pbiecek/xai_resources/README.md

 * [Interpretable Explanations of Black Boxes by Meaningful Perturbation](https://arxiv.org/pdf/1704.03296.pdf); Ruth C. Fong, Andrea Vedaldi; (from abstract) general framework for learning different kinds of explanations for any black box algorithm. framework to find the part of an image most responsible for a classifier decision... method is model-agnostic and testable because it is grounded in explicit and interpretable image perturbations.

+* [Interpretability is Harder in the Multiclass Setting: Axiomatic Interpretability for Multiclass Additive Models](https://arxiv.org/pdf/1810.09092.pdf); Xuezhou Zhang, Sarah Tan, Paul Koch, Yin Lou, Urszula Chajewska, Rich Caruana; (...)
+We then develop a post-processing technique (API) that provably transforms pretrained additive models to satisfy the interpretability axioms without sacrificing accuracy.
+The technique works not just on models trained with our algorithm, but on any multiclass additive model.
+We demonstrate API on a 12-class infant-mortality dataset. (...)
+Initially for Generalized additive models (GAMs).

 ### 2017

 * [Detecting concept drift in data streams using model explanation](https://www.researchgate.net/publication/320177686_Detecting_concept_drift_in_data_streams_using_model_explanation); Jaka Demšar, Zoran Bosnic; Interesting use case for explainers - PDP like explainers are used to identify concept drift.